How to Register a Death in the UK | NAFD Funeral Directory

 Step-by-step guide to registering a death in England, Wales, Scotland, and Northern Ireland, including time limits, what documents you need, and what certificates you receive.

 Registering a death is a legal requirement in the UK and is the formal process through which the state records that a person has died.
 Without registration, you cannot obtain the death certificates needed to settle the estate, claim life insurance, or instruct a funeral director to proceed with cremation.
+If you haven't yet chosen a funeral director, /find-a-funeral-director/ to find an NAFD-accredited member near you.
 It is one of the first practical steps that must be taken after a death.

 The process differs slightly between England and Wales, Scotland, and Northern Ireland, though the principles are the same.
 This guide focuses primarily on the process in England and Wales, with key differences for Scotland and Northern Ireland noted.